 For many years, to be honest, I either feared or despised my mother.
 She was not a happy person, for many understandable reasons, but it made life difficult.
 That relationship has also caused me to mistrust women in general.
 That is a hard admission for me to make and one that I have realized from time to time, but probably never really deal with.
 That is why I probably struggle with some situations now.
 I have learned that it is easiest to be around females with whom there is no chance for a relationship.
 It is safer.
-The trust issue really raised its head last night through a particular situation and I am still not sure what I am thinking or feeling.
+I am still not sure what I am thinking or feeling.
 However, I do know now, in terms of my mother, I am not angry or bitter at her.
 If I feel something, and when I dig deep, I know I do feel, I think I am mostly sad or melancholy.
 However, I did promise to write this blog, so here is my honest and somewhat-frightened attempt.

 I wonder what you would think of where I am now?
 I wonder if we would even be speaking since the last three years of your life we tolerated each other at best?
 I wonder if you would still believe I came to your house at the amazing age of 4 to cause you trouble and pain?
 I wonder if you struggle with the fact that the last words you uttered were angry words at the person who spent 2/3s of his life with you?
 I understand he was not perfect in this situation either, but I think he struggled with how to love you when you were so angry all of the time.